BerndAmend/sforth/README.md

 # sforth

 sforth is a script language with a forth like syntax that compiles to javascript.
-It allows a seemless integration into normal javascript applications and websites.
+It allows a seamless integration into normal javascript applications and websites.

 ## node.js